david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ### Edit the Extractor Extension Template File

 For the *cosh* custom layer, the generated extractor extension does not need to be modified because the layer parameters are used without modification.
 Below is a walkthrough of the Python code for the extractor extension that appears in the file  *$CLWS/cl_cosh/user_mo_extensions/front/tf/cosh_ext.py*.
-1. Using your favorite text editor, open the extractor extension source file *$CLWS/cl_cosh/user_mo_extensions/front/tf/cosh_ext.py*
+1. Using your favorite text editor, open the extractor extension source file *$CLWS/cl_cosh/user_mo_extensions/front/tf/cosh_ext.py*.
 2. The class is defined with the unique name *coshFrontExtractor* that inherits from the base extractor *FrontExtractorOp* class.
-The class variable *op* is set to the name of the layer operation and *enabled* is set to whether the Model Optimizer should use (*True*) or exclude (*False*) the layer during processing.
+The class variable *op* is set to the name of the layer operation and *enabled* is set to tell the Model Optimizer to use (*True*) or exclude (*False*) the layer during processing.
 ```python
 class coshFrontExtractor(FrontExtractorOp):
     op = 'cosh'
     enabled = True
 ```
-2. The *extract* function is overridden to allow modifications to be made while extracting parameters from layers within the input model.
+2. The *extract* function is overridden to allow modifications while extracting parameters from layers within the input model.
 ```python
     @staticmethod
     def extract(node):
 ```
 3. The layer parameters are extracted from the input model and stored in *param*.
 This is where the layer parameters in *param* may be retrieved and used as needed.
-For the *cosh* custom layer, the "*op*" attribute is simply set to the name of the operation extension to use.
+For the *cosh* custom layer, the "*op*" attribute is simply set to the name of the operation extension used.
 ```python
         proto_layer = node.pb
         param = proto_layer.attr